 495 Osborn Street in Brownsville, Brooklyn

-Through this five-month intensive, students develop leadership skills and earn high school credit after completing 60 hours of instruction, with the opportunity to participate in a paid summer internship with City Parks Foundation.
+The Learning Gardens Training Program engages high school students in five months of garden based learning, exploring topics including urban gardening, growing food and biodiversity.
+Students develop leadership skills and earn high school credit after completing 60 hours of instruction, with the opportunity to participate in a paid summer internship with City Parks Foundation.

-Supported by: Generous private support is provided by The Carroll and Milton Petrie Foundation, The Thompson Family Foundation, The Coca-Cola Foundation, Con Edison, Levitt Foundation, Jane and Frances Stein Foundation, Michael Tuch Foundation, and The Barker Welfare Foundation.
-Public support is provided by New York City Council.
+Generous private support is provided by American Honda Foundation, The Carroll and Milton Petrie Foundation, Con Edison, The Levitt Foundation, Dr. Robert C. and Tina Sohn Foundation, Jane and Frances Stein Foundation, Michael Tuch Foundation, and The Barker Welfare Foundation.
+Public support is provided by the NYC Council.
+In partnership with NYC Parks.